pingcap/docs-cn/dashboard/dashboard-resource-manager.md

     - When the time window range does not fall between 10 minutes and 24 hours, the following error is displayed `ERROR 1105 (HY000): the duration of calibration is too short, which could lead to inaccurate output.
 Please make the duration between 10m0s and 24h0m0s`.

+    - The monitoring metrics for the [capacity estimation based on the actual workload](/sql-statements/sql-statement-calibrate-resource.md#estimate-capacity-based-on-actual-workload) feature include `tikv_cpu_quota`, `tidb_server_maxprocs`, `resource_manager_resource_unit`, and `process_cpu_usage`.
+If the CPU quota monitoring data is empty, there will be an error with the corresponding monitoring metric name, for example, `Error 1105 (HY000): There is no CPU quota metrics, metrics 'tikv_cpu_quota' is empty`.

-    - When the workload within the time window is too low, the following error is displayed `ERROR 1105 (HY000): The workload in selected time window is too low, with which TiDB is unable to reach a capacity estimation; please select another time window with higher workload, or calibrate resource by hardware instead` is displayed.
+    - If the workload in the time window is too low, or the `resource_manager_resource_unit` and `process_cpu_usage` monitoring data is missing, an error will be reported `Error 1105 (HY000): The workload in selected time window is too low, with which TiDB is unable to reach a capacity estimation; please select another time window with higher workload, or calibrate resource by hardware instead`.
+In addition, because TiKV does not monitor CPU utilization on macOS, it does not support capacity estimation based on the actual workload, and will also report this error.

   You can select an appropriate time range using **CPU Usage** in the [Metrics](#metrics) section.